blabla1337/skf-flask/README.md

 * [Contributors](#contributors)

 ##<a name="introduction"></a>Introduction

+Remark: We are busy with a Major new release, the owasp-skf pip project is the stable version, github is not working/missing documentation.

 Our experience taught us that the current level of security the current web-applications contain is not sufficient enough to ensure security.
 This is mainly because web-developers simply aren't aware of the risks and dangers which are lurking, waiting to be exploited by hackers.

 Because of this we decided to develop a proof of concept framework in order to create a guide system available for all developers so they can develop applications secure by design.